codingMustache/codingMustache/README.md

 ## Joke of the Day

-How can you tell a vampire has a cold?
-They start coffin.
+Why don’t skeletons ever go trick or treating?
+Because they have nobody to go with.

 ## Daily Trivia

-Which company was established on April 1st, 1976 by Steve Jobs, Steve Wozniak and Ronald Wayne?
+Which coding language was the #1 programming language in terms of usage on GitHub in 2015?
- 1. Apple
+ 1. JavaScript
- 2. Commodore
+ 2. PHP
- 3. Atari
+ 3. Python
- 4. Microsoft
+ 4. C#

 <details>
   <summary>Answer</summary>
-  Apple
+  JavaScript
 </details>